 Wonderful!
 At 95, it is not really heard of that you end up in the hospital and have the ability to go back home to independent living.
 They took such good care of me down there – they are like earth angels.

 Thank you Knollwood.

 If you want to know what heaven is just spend some time in SCC.
-The expert medical team and earth angles are flying all around to help every time you call or ring the bell for them.
+The expert medical team and earth angels are flying all around to help every time you call or ring the bell for them.
 The goodness, kindness, love and care comes straight from their hearts and heaven!!!

-Thank you Knollwood for SCC, HSC and rehab!!
-My 32 days there proves it!!!
-And at 95 I did not have to travel away from my home place.
+Thank you Knollwood for SCC, HSC and rehab!
+My 32 days there proves it!
+And at 95, I did not have to travel away from my home place.